gaurav-p-sood/APIMImportViaDevOpsPS/README.md

 This also also applies the policy to set backend url.

-Runb the power shell via piepline task Azure Powershell @5 in Azure DevOps and you must be good-to-go.
+Run the power shell via piepline task Azure Powershell @5 in Azure DevOps and you must be good-to-go.

+A yaml template file based on Azure DevOps has been provided as well.